sergshk/sergshk.github.io/_posts/2017-09-04-Bitcoin-consumers-perspective.md

 very dangerous.
 I am not even talking about bad guys and how they can use that type of information.
-While paying on the network you have to think twice on what information traces you leave, because once someone can associate the name to a signature a lot of things possible.<br />
+While paying on the network you have to think twice on what information traces you leave, because once someone can associate the name to a signature a lot of things possible.

-Based
- on those 2 items I think that Bitcoin is not yet consumer ready, however, a potential is there and especially as a lot of innovation going on in that sphere and one day one of those cryptocurrencies would be able to take on consumer space and get rid of payment processing
+Based on those 2 items I think that Bitcoin is not yet consumer ready, however, a potential is there and especially as a lot of innovation going on in that sphere and one day one of those cryptocurrencies would be able to take on consumer space and get rid of payment processing